Data-Driven Logistic Regression Ensembles With Applications in Genomics: Discussion and Future Directions

 \section{Discussion and Future Directions}

-We presented a new approach to learn in a computationally feasible way a diverse ensemble of logistic regression models for high-dimensional data with small sample size.
+We presented a new approach to learn a diverse ensemble of sparse logistic regression models that is well suited for high-dimensional medical genomics data.
 The individual models for the ensemble are learned simultaneously by optimizing an objective function which balances between individual model strength and diversity between the models.
 The sparsity penalty in the objective function controls the stability of the individual models while the diversity penalty favorably exploits the accuracy-diversity trade-off to achieve excellent performance for the resulting ensemble.
-The extensive simulation and gene expression benchmark studies show the excellent prediction accuracy of the methodology.
-The ensemble model remains a logistic regression model and thus is highly interpretable in contrast to other popular ensemble methods.
-Moreover, the moderate number of individual models in the ensemble may be interest in their own right because they each provide a relationship between the predictors and response that can provide insight in the often very complex real life mechanisms for such relationships.
+In contrast to other popular ensemble methods, split logistic regression models remain logistic regression models and thus are highly interpretable.
+Moreover, the individual models in the ensemble may be of interest in their own right because they each provide a relationship between the predictor genes and disease status that can provide insight to very complex biological mechanisms.

+In detailed analyses of lung and thyroid cancer datasets, split logistic regression achieved state-of-the-art prediction accuracy.
+The case studies demonstrated the method's ability to identify unique, clinically-relevant biomarkers that were missed by competing methods, while simultaneously capturing key markers consistently found by other approaches.
+A variable ranking method native to the split-modeling framework was also shown to be effective for prioritizing genes for further investigation.
+These strong results were further validated in a comprehensive benchmark study across ten diverse datasets, detailed in the supplementary material, where the proposed method consistently ranked among the top performers.

+While this manuscript focuses on microarray gene expression data, which has been a canonical example of the $p \gg n$ scenario in statistical genomics for decades, the proposed split logistic regression approach is equally applicable to other types of high-dimensional omics data.
+Modern technologies like RNA-seq, single-cell sequencing, proteomics, and metabolomics all generate data with similar dimensional characteristics.
+For instance, single-cell RNA sequencing data can be transformed into pseudobulk profiles representing cell populations, methylation data can be summarized at the gene or region level, and proteomics datasets frequently contain thousands of measured proteins across limited samples.
+The common thread across these data types is that they all present the fundamental statistical challenge of extracting meaningful signals from thousands of features measured on relatively few subjects, precisely the scenario where the proposed method demonstrates advantages over traditional approaches.